DerJimno/arch-installation/README.md

 # Base
 A simple script to install base arch system without bloat.
-# Services
-A simple script to enable some services and configs on a new system install.
 # Packages
 A simple script to install a set of my favorite packages
 # Import dotfiles